 Once they were nailed on, I gave it a coat of stain to seal it.
 It’s a rustic top but I love it.

-It turned out better than I expected.
+It turned out better than I expected, just look at the before & after pictures.
 When it came time to post it online for sale, I just couldn’t do it.

 Procrastination led to keeping it… so much for my attempt at flipping.